How Wellness Clinics Source and Manage Holistic Practitioners

 Community and Client Engagement

-Some clinics engage practitioners in community outreach, educational seminars, or content creation to help amplify client education and visibility of services.
+Some clinics involve practitioners in community outreach, educational talks, or creating content to help educate clients and raise awareness of their services.

 Challenges and Considerations

-Despite the many benefits, managing a diverse team of holistic practitioners comes with challenges:
+Even with many benefits, managing a team of different holistic practitioners can be challenging:

 Regulation and Standardization Gaps